14 Tage Everest Basislager Trek

 Conclusion

 For more than one reason, October is the best time to go on the most unbelievable Everest Base Camp trek.
-It is a peak season when not only does the surrounding area offer clarity for a perfect view of the landscapes, mountains, and villages, but it is also a fantastic time for trekkers to embark on their treks.
+It is peak season when the surrounding area offers clear views of the landscapes, mountains, and villages, and it is also a fantastic time for trekkers to embark on their treks.
 The weather is perfect, and you get more opportunities to interact with fellow trekkers.
-Additionally, finding the best place to stay is often easier, as local service providers are pretty active.
+Additionally, finding the best place to stay is often easier because local service providers are quite active.
 If you’re planning to trek anytime soon in the Everest region, then you already know which season would best suit you, especially as a beginner trekker.
 Happy journey ahead!